b3n4kh/nginx-auth-responder/README.md

 This service answers to nginx [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) requests.

-This service takes a request with three http Headers:
+Requests to this service must set three http Headers:
  * "REMOTE-USER"
  * "X-URI"
  * "X-Host"

 If not all three of them are set an Error will be logged and 401 returend.

+See [auth.conf](https://github.com/b3n4kh/nginx-auth-responder/blob/master/nginx/auth.conf) for an example nginx configuration.

 "X-Host" does not have to correspond to an actual vhost, it can be an arbritary key to match the configblock <host>.